Your guide to enjoying an ethical and sustainable Christmas – without scrimping on the festive cheer.

 Oncor Recycled Trees

 Though plastic is usually the enemy, we’ll make an exception for Oncor.
-All its trees are made from 100% recycled, lead-free PVC plastic and promise an industry-leading product life of 30 years or more (reuse and recycle check!).
+All of its trees are made from 100% recycled, lead-free PVC plastic and promise an industry-leading product life of 30 years or more (reuse and recycle, check!).
 What’s more, Oncor has its manufacturing plant in Dongguan (near the Hong Kong border), meaning your tree won’t have to travel too far to make it home, reducing its carbon output even further.
 Best of all, shipping to Hong Kong is free!

 A Non-Tree Christmas Tree